What are the benefits of joining a sorority or fraternity?

 How can I support my student?

-1. Students need support throughout the process of recruitment/intake and new member education.
-Be supportive and learn as much as you can about the Florida Greek community by asking questions of your student as she or he meets members in sororities and fraternities.
+- Support your student throughout the process of recruitment/intake and new member education.
+Learn as much as you can about the Florida Greek community by asking questions of your student as she or he meets members in sororities and fraternities.

-3. Sororities and fraternities are different on every campus.
-Chapters that may have been strong on the campus when/where you attended school may not have the same "personality" now at UF.
+- Sororities and fraternities are different on every campus.
+Chapters that may have been strong on the campus when/where you attended school may not have the same personality now at UF.
 Let your son or daughter choose the group that he or she feels the most comfortable joining.

-6. Do not become too involved in the sorority and fraternity recruitment/intake process.
+- Let you student lead during the sorority or fraternity recruitment/intake process.
 This is your daughter or son's decision.

-8. Keep Sorority & Fraternity Affairs contact information on hand if you have any questions or concerns about Greek Life at the University of Florida.
+- Keep Sorority and Fraternity Affairs phone number on hand if you have any questions or concerns about Greek Life at UF: (352) 846-3171.